satansdeer/satansdeer.github.com/src/pages/index.md

 ## Check Out My YouTube Channel

 Recently I've started to post programming tutorials to [My YouTube Channel](https://www.youtube.com/user/satansdeer1/videos).
-I try post a video a day.
-And currently there is an ongoing [series on how to create react app for beginners](https://www.youtube.com/watch?v=smfAz-Vt6VQ&list=PLIvCYh5AD3HwK0BrFIc_5UfudUOYiL8nc)
+So if you want to learn to develop web applications - you will be interested.

 ## Check Out The Basic React Course